McIlroy tied for lead at Memorial by making fewest mistakes

-DUBLIN, Ohio (AP) — Rory McIlroy realized Muirfield Village was playing so tough that he set a goal of just trying to break 70.
-He didn’t quite get there, and his 2-under 70 still was enough for him to share the lead Saturday in the Memorial.
+McIlroy wound up with a 2-under 70.
+That was enough to take him four shots behind at the start of the day to a share of the lead going into Sunday.

+“That’s what happens when conditions are like this,” McIlroy said.
+“You just have to hang on.”

 It helped that Hideki Matsuyama went from leading to dropping off the leaderboard in a span of six holes.
-And that Patrick Cantlay went into the water and over the green on his way to a triple bogey.
+And that Patrick Cantlay went into the water and over the green on his way to a triple bogey on the front nine.
 David Lipsky bogeyed his last two holes.

 What remained amid a few rumbles of thunder — but no weather delays — was an opportunity for just about everyone who had a tee time Sunday.